About Us | Our Services | Contact Us | Our Staff | 2021-22 Flu Campaign | EHWC Office

 Shuttle service is available between the Hospital campus and the Church Professional Building.

-We are located on the 6th floor of the Wyman Park Building.
+We are located at C-160 of the Eastern H.S.
+Building.

 Mary Higgins, BSN, RN